 What’s more, it boasts almost year-round sunshine.

-Internet speeds are more than adequate at 35 Mbps.
+Internet speeds are more than adequate at 35 Mbps, but often, you can find much faster connections.

 5. Ho Chi Minh City, Vietnam